 Tell your doctor right away if you have any serious side effects, including: persistent sore throat or fever, easy or unusual bleeding/bruising, unusually severe fatigue, increased thirst/urination, severe stomach pain with nausea/vomiting, bloody diarrhea.

-Get medical help right away if you have any serious side effects, including: chest/jaw/left arm pain, unusually slow/fast/pounding heartbeat, vision changes (such as blurred vision, decrease in vision).
+Get medical help right away if you have any serious side effects, including: chest/jaw/left arm pain, unusually slow/fast/pounding heartbeat, vision changes (such as blurred vision, partial loss of vision).

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.